iagoleal/iagoleal.github.io/content/posts/cuts-stochastic.md

 thus their cost must be above the true minimum:
 $$ c_1(x) + \E{c_2(y)} \ge  z^\star.$$

-When these bounds are closer than our required tolerance, we know that we have sandwiched the true solution and can consider our approximation good enough.
+These bounds "sandwich" the true solution and, when they're closer than a required tolerance, we can consider our approximation good enough.
 The whole procedure is summarized in the code snippet below.

 ```julia